-Doctors generally use blood-thinning (anticoagulant) medications, such as warfarin (Coumadin), heparin or low molecular weight heparin to treat people who develop blood clots.
+Doctors generally use blood-thinning (anticoagulant) medications, such as warfarin (Coumadin, Jantoven), heparin or low molecular weight heparin to treat people who develop blood clots.

-If genetic tests have confirmed that you have a factor V mutation, but you haven't had any blood clots, then your doctor probably won't routinely prescribe blood thinners unless you're in a high-risk situation, such as being hospitalized for surgery or other medical reasons.
-In that case, you may receive preventive doses of blood thinners during your hospital stay.
+If genetic tests have confirmed that you have factor V Leiden, but you haven't had any blood clots, then your doctor probably won't prescribe blood thinners on a regular basis.
+But you may be given a course of blood thinners to reduce your risk of DVT during high-risk situations, such as having surgery or being hospitalized.